Devsbench/scientific-robin-e5a44/content/pages/index.md

   - section_id: features
     type: section_features
     background: gray
-    title: What we can do for you
+    title: Ideas for your proejct
     subtitle: >-
       We develop and maintain the projects smart contract and the corresponding backend